Too Much to Do and Other Things That Keep You Up at Night: 6 Ways to Tackle Stress, Reduce Overwhelm, and Improve Well-Being

 We can begin reducing our stress and regaining our balance with these six practices.

-> 1 – How satisfied are you with the pillars of your life?
+1 – How satisfied are you with the components of your life?
 Given your goals, responsibilities, and challenges, how can you shift away from overwhelm and toward greater balance, fulfillment, productivity, and well-being?

-> Try this: Take a look at these ten domains of your life and work.
-What have you been doing and where do you see yourself (Biswas-Diener & Dean, 2007)?
-Explore each pillar, one at a time, considering your experience and using a scale from 1 to 10 to identify your satisfaction level.
-Then write a word or sentence summarizing your self-assigned satisfaction rating in each area.
-Which pillar is calling for your attention?
-In which pillar could even a small change improve your sense of well-being and reduce your overwhelm and stress level?
+Dean and Robert Biswas-Diener offer a strategy to look at these ten areas of life (2007).
+Explore each domain, one at a time.
+Consider your experience using a scale from one to 10 to identify your satisfaction level with each.
+Write a word or sentence summarizing your level of satisfaction in each area.
+Which domain calls for your attention?
+In which area of your life could a small change improve your sense of well-being?

-> If you’d like to work with the Pillars of a Balanced Life in more detail, it’s a tool I offer my coaching clients, and I’d be happy to help you learn to use it to reach your most important goals.
+If you’d like to work with the Pillars of a Balanced Life in more detail, it’s a tool I offer my coaching clients, and I’d be happy to help you learn to use it to reach your most important goals.

 2 – What’s most important to you?
 Choose your priorities.
 Sometimes everything seems important and the to-do list can feel endless, containing tasks that we need to do, want to do, or should do.